qmk/qmk_firmware/keyboards/namecard2x4/keymaps/brainfuck/readme.md

 # keymap for brainfuck

-this keymap is specialize for brainfuck.
+ This keymap is specialized for the brainfuck programming language.

 | < | > | + | - |
 | . | , | [ | ] |